 anticipation, joy, hope, excitement, and perhaps a little

 apprehension.
-Unfortunately, these euphoric moments may be
+Unfortunately, these euphoric moments may also include episodes of nausea, vomiting,

 back pain.
 How do you get through the rest of the pregnancy without these nagging discomforts?